ceryle/RadioRealButton/README.md

     }
 });

-// onPositionChanged listener detects position change in every way by touch or calling setPosition method group.setOnPositionChangedListener(new RadioRealButtonGroup.OnPositionChangedListener() {
+// onPositionChanged listener detects if there is any change in position group.setOnPositionChangedListener(new RadioRealButtonGroup.OnPositionChangedListener() {
     @Override
     public void onPositionChanged(RadioRealButton button, int position) {